 “I found the Veterinary Technology programme would let me work with animals and I loved it, although there have been ups and downs.

-“There have been a few times when I felt I was drowning doing management and trying to work in emergency, so it has definitely had its rough parts.
+“There have been a few times when I felt I was drowning doing management and trying to work in emergency and critical care, so it has definitely had its rough parts.
 But I still really enjoy it and I can’t ever see myself doing anything else.”

-As well as those mentoring and teaching duties, Megan spends at least a third of her time in the clinic and she says it still gives her as much of a buzz as it ever did.
+As well as those mentoring and teaching duties, Megan spends at least a third of her time in the clinic, which still gives her a buzz.